MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/flw-scripted-deployment.md

     1. Shifts
     ![Screenshot of the manager apps list in order.](media/FLW-Manager-Pinned-Apps.png)

-#### Create the Frontline Worker app setup policy
+#### Create the frontline worker app setup policy

 The following settings can be customized to meet your business needs.
 We have chosen some recommended options based on best practices and to improve the ease of onboarding new users at scale.
 For more information, click [here](./teams-app-setup-policies.md#create-a-custom-app-setup-policy).

 1. In the left navigation of the Microsoft Teams admin center, go to **Teams apps** > **Setup policies**.
 2. Click **Add**.
 3. Enter a name and description for the policy.
-As an example: **Frontline Worker App Setup Policy**.
+For example, Frontline worker app setup policy.
 ![Frontline worker app setup policy image.](media/FLW-FLW-App-Setup-Policy.png)

 4. Turn off **Upload custom apps**.
 5. Turn off **Allow user pinning**.
 ![Allow user pinning switch image.](media/FLW-Allow-User-Pinning.png)

 6. If it's not already listed, add the **Shifts** app.
-For more information about **Shifts**, click here.
+For more information about Shifts, click here.
 ![Add pinned apps screen, showing the Shifts app listed next to an Add button.](media/FLW-Add-Pinned-Apps.png)

 7. Remove Meetings and Calling, if they appear.
-Note: removing these features will not disable them for the user, but will prevent them from appearing on the app bar to simplify the end user experience.
+Removing these features will not disable them for the user, but will prevent them from appearing on the app bar to simplify the end user experience.
-8. Arrange the apps in the following order to dictate their order in the Teams App Bar, and then click **Save**.
+8. Arrange the apps in the following order to dictate their order in the Teams app bar, and then click **Save**.
     1. Activity
     1. Chat
     1. Teams